drforr/Perl-Mogrify/README.md

     security          Policies that relate to security issues tests             Policies that are specific to test programs

 Any Transformer may fit into multiple themes.
-Say `"perlcritic -list"` to get a listing of all available Policies and the themes that are associated with each one.
-You can also change the theme for any Transformer in your `.perlcriticrc` file.
+Say `"perlmogrify -list"` to get a listing of all available Policies and the themes that are associated with each one.
+You can also change the theme for any Transformer in your `.perlmogrifyrc` file.
 See the ["CONFIGURATION"](#configuration) section for more information about that.

 Using the `-theme` option, you can create an arbitrarily complex rule that